GeostatsGuy/MachineLearningCourse/README.md

 #### Course Content

-My entire machine learning course is shared online to support students and working professionals all over the world.
+My entire machine learning course is shared online to provide evergreen course content that outlasts the semester and to support students and working professionals anywhere.
 This includes,

 * [free, online e-book](https://geostatsguy.github.io/MachineLearningDemos_Book/intro.html)